A face painting invoice is used by craft stores selling face paint (kits) and by makeup artists to bill customers for their products and services.

 To find the best products at the cheapest price, it’s best to look online.
 Amazon and eBay are the top retailers online that provide a wide variety of face painting supplies with reviews.
 The average Face Painting Kit lists for around $11.99 while premium kits go for about $20.
 Kits are an easy way for beginners to learn how to face paint without paying for all the costly materials.
 Along with paint, kits normally come with reuseable stencils and brushes.

-For basics what you need are brushes, a variation of quality paint colors (12 color set), and cleaning supplies for when it comes time to take off the face paint.
-Any product applied to the face should be FDA approved, which should say say it on the packaging.
+For basics what you need are brushes, a variety of quality paint colors (12 color set), and cleaning supplies for when it comes time to take off the face paint.
+Any product applied to the face should be FDA approved, which should state it on the packaging.

 Step 3 – Applying to Face